DD-Mantodea/TerraJS/README-en.md

 ## ✨ Usage

 After the first loading, the mod will create a directory named `TerraJS` under `Mods` directory, which contains two child directories named `Scripts` and `Textures`.

+Before modding, you can type `/terrajs detect` in the game's chatbox to start the detector, when it shows `[Detector] Collect complete`, the `.d.ts` file is done for VSCode.

 Create a  `.js` file in the `Scripts` directory, then you can start the first step!